akameCP/VidGen/README.md

 - **Real-Time Video Analysis**: The application analyzes the uploaded video files, detects faces, and shows the progress of the analysis with a progress bar.
 - **Dynamic Status Table**: Displays the analysis status of uploaded videos, including the file name and whether the faces are "Real" or "Fake" in a dynamic table.
 - **Stop/Abort Functionality**: Users can stop the analysis process at any point.
-- **Error Handling**: Clear and informative error messages are provided if any issues arise during the analysis.

 ## Technologies Used